 About Caleb Richards

-Caleb Richards is a composer, ethnomusicologist, bass-baritone and multi-instrumentalist.
+Caleb Richards is a composer, lyric baritone, ethnomusicologist, and multi-instrumentalist.
 His compositions cover many genres, namely choral, chamber and electroacoustic, all of which demonstrating his unique research-based and ethnomusicological approach to composition, with many of his compositions incorporating elements of non-western musical styles.
 Other stylistic interests of his include spectralism, serialism and modality.

 Caleb’s work in ethnomusicology is largely focused on the music of the Indian Subcontinent, music and auralities of the Islamic world, and the folk music of Britain and Ireland.
-For the past four years he has been studying the sitar and the practices of Hindustani classical music under the tuition of Sheema Mukherjee of the Imagined Village and Transglobal Underground.
-As well as the sitar, Caleb plays the guitar, mandolin and is a baritone in the Chapel Choir of Queens’ College, Cambridge.
-Caleb is currently studying for a Bachelor of Arts in Music at St John’s College, University of Cambridge, where he is the Vice-President of the Cambridge University Indian Classical Music Society.
+For the past four years he has been studying the sitar and Hindustani classical music under the tuition of Sheema Mukherjee of the Imagined Village and Transglobal Underground.
+As well as the sitar, Caleb plays the guitar and the mandolin; as an instrumentalist, Caleb has performed in a diverse range of musical settings, including folk/traditional arts festivals (Shrewsbury Folk Festival, 2022; Festival at the Edge, 2024) and several appearances on the radio (BBC Radio Shropshire; BBC Introducing).